defjef1979/ethereum-workshop/README.md

     function() public payable { }
 ```

-In Ethereum not only people can own Ether, but also smart contracts.
-In order for a
+In Ethereum smart contracts can also own Ether, so not only people can own Ether.
+In
+order for a
 smart contract to be able to receive Ether it needs to have a function that is marked
 _payable_.
 So this is all this function does.
+This function has no name.

 The second function is: